eliranwong/ChromeOSLinux/README.md

 Note: To get a full path on nautils, press "ctrl + l".

+# Access All Chrome OS Files from Linux

+1) Launch Chrome OS "Files" app

+2) Right-click "My Files" > Share folder with Linux > OK

+3) Launch Linux "nautilus", add a bookmark to /mnt/chromeos, so that "My Files" appears on nautilus side bar.

+Remarks: Chrome OS "Files" app can only read Linux home folder, but not other directories.
+It is better to use nautilus to access all Linux files as well as all chrome os files.

 # Office Apps - wps

 We prefer WPS office.
 It has better compatability with Microsoft documents than libreoffice.
 You may read our notes about wps at: